 This silken tofu is incredibly soft and delicate which makes it easy to serve as a whole to be eaten with a spoon, but you can also cut it up into small pieces to serve.

 Using a spoon not only makes it easy to consume but also helps to spoon out the delicious sauce to add maximum flavor to the tofu.

 I hope you enjoy this easy and delicious soy sauce tofu recipe, and please feel free to leave a comment below or message me on Instagram for any questions you may have!

 Other easy Korean recipes you may like:

 - Soondubu Jjigae (Korean Soft Tofu Stew)

 Watch how to make it:

 - 1 package silken tofu or soft tofu

 - Prepare the tofu by soaking up the excess liquid with a paper towel, or by carefully tilting the open package over the sink.
 Place a serving plate on top of the tofu and transfer it onto the plate.

-- Combine all sauce ingredients in a small bowl, and pour the sauce over the tofu.
-Serve immediately and enjoy!
+- Combine all sauce ingredients in a bowl and pour it over the tofu.
+Enjoy!